pyexcel-webwares/django-excel/docs/source/index.rst

 #. to provide the same interface for information persistence at server side: saving a uploaded excel file to and loading a saved excel file from file system.

+Given the existence of pyexcel, what is the reason for django-excel?
+1. **Speedy file uploads**.  **django-excel** help you access the uploaded excel file directly using ExcelMemoryFileUploadHandler and TemporaryExcelFileUploadHandler.
+In particular, MemoryFileUploadHandler would hold the uploaded file in memory and django-excel could read the excel data from this memory buffer without caching it onto file system.
+2. **Import excel data into database**. **django-excel** uses bulk_insert to import your excel data into your django Model, which is very efficient.

 Installation
 -------------------